watson-developer-cloud/swift-sdk/README.md

 }
 dispatchGroup.wait(timeout: .distantFuture)
 ```

 ## Handling PNG and CgBI Files in XCode

 When working with iOS projects, you may need to add PNG images to your XCode resource bundle.
 By default, XCode converts PNG files to Apple's [CgBI file format](http://iphonedevwiki.net/index.php/CgBI_file_format) as an optimization step.

-Watson services that accept PNG images as input files (Visual Recognition, Compare and Comply) are not able to process CgBI files.
-In some cases passing PNGs that have been encoded as CgBI will result in HTTP errors, and in other cases (Visual Recognition) will result in a `200 Success` with no results.

 ### How to bypass CgBI Encoding for Resource Files